Druue/OOP_Project/docs/agendas/project-specification.md

 ## Food reservation

-Some buildings on campus have a cafeteria in them, in which a user could order some food.
+Some buildings on campus have a food court in them, in which a user could order some food.

 The food can be
-- ordered instantly or reserved for a later time
+- Ordered to be picked up at the it's food court.
-- delivered to a room or picked up from a food court
+- Ordered for a certain reservation.